DaylightNebula/WebStreamEngine/Readme.md

     - [ ] Add points to move around the target
   - [ ] Remove any points that make the pathfinding slower
 - [ ] Make server handle physics instead of client
+- [ ] Load from GLTF instead of G3DJ
+- [ ] Use sound pan to get "spatial" audio